Grading the education system: does it truly make the grade?

 Education is what you remember after school

 But does the degree guarantee success?
 You know it doesn’t.
-Now it’s official.(Ernst & Young Removes Degree Classification From Entry Criteria As There’s ‘No Evidence’ University Equals Success)
+In fact it’s official.(as per report by Ernst & Young Removes Degree Classification From Entry Criteria As There’s ‘No Evidence’ University Equals Success)

 Evidently, so long as exams are the wherewithal of education, then “succeed” or “fail”, there is a problem.
 Which begs the question: borrowing from its chosen benchmark, “Does the education system make the A grade?”